 📽️Watch to learn more!

-Cardiovascular exercise is exercise that gets your heart rate up.
-Though some people use it solely for weight loss, cardio has other benefits as well.
-Read on to learn more about what this type of exercise is, the benefits it offers, and how to create a safe and effective cardiovascular routine.
+Cardiovascular exercise is any activity that elevates your heart rate.
+Although cardio has numerous benefits than weight reduction, some people practice it just for that reason.
+Continue reading to find out more about this type of exercise, its benefits, and how to create a safe and effective cardiovascular routine.

 - Paige Waehner (2021, June 28).
 Everything You Need to Know About Cardio https://www.verywellfit.com/everything-you-need-to-know-about-cardio-1229553